 In the short term, freelance consulting and analytical support will help stabilise businesses and allow them to drive forwards as the global economy recovers.
 In the long term – as indicated by a Deloitte Insights report exploring the connection between financial performance and digital maturity – flexible, contingent talent models will become core to workforce planning and fundamental to business success.

-Freelance analysts and consultants: the benefits of on-demand hiring
+Freelance and independent analysts and consultants: The benefits of on-demand hiring

 Speed, Productivity, Cost-effectiveness: You can build bespoke teams and get them up and running as quickly as required; you can engage support for the time a project takes - notice periods are short so if a project is cancelled or put on hold, you don’t lose out.